themisir/themisir.com/content/posts/c-sharp-codegen.md

 </ItemGroup>
 ```

-After compiling sample project you can reference the code we dynamically injected using source generator.
-Try accessing `Example.Value` to see that in effect.
+aftew compiwing sampwe pwoject you c-can wefewence t-the code we dynamicawwy i-injected u-using souwce genewatow. òωó t-twy accessing `Example.Value` to see that in effect.

-That's the bare minimum for writing source generator.
-But what you can do with it doesn't end here.
-C# source generator is more than just a simple codegenerator, it also lets you access to parsed syntax tree of the project, so you can precudially generate code based on existing code.
+that's the bawe minimum fow wwiting s-souwce genewatow. :3 b-but nyani you c-can do with it d-doesn't end hewe.
+(U ﹏ U) c-c# souwce genewatow i-is mowe t-than just a simpwe c-codegenewatow, -.- it awso wets you access to pawsed syntax twee of the pwoject, s-so you can pwecudiawwy genewate code based on existing c-code.

-# Accessing to source code with Syntax receivers
+# accessing to souwce code with syntax w-weceivews

-Let's say for example you want to get list of classes that's been annotated with a specific attribute.
-In my use case I wanted to get list of classes that has `[Message]` attribute.
-Then I'll use that list to generate specific serialization code for each message type.
+wet's say fow exampwe you want to g-get wist of cwasses t-that's been a-annotated with a-a specific attwibute. (⑅˘꒳˘) i-in my use c-case i wanted to g-get wist of cwasses t-that has `[Message]` attwibute. 🥺 then i'ww use that wist t-to genewate specific s-sewiawization c-code fow each m-message type.

-Let's first implement a `ISyntaxReceiver` interface.
-The bellow implementation will store all class declarations that have attribute named "Message" or "MessageAttribute".
+wet's fiwst impwement a `ISyntaxReceiver` intewface. òωó the bewwow impwementation w-wiww stowe a-aww cwass decwawations t-that have a-attwibute nyamed "message" o-ow "messageattwibute".

 ```csharp
 public sealed class SampleSyntaxReceiver : ISyntaxReceiver